Blockchain

 Each block needs to be independently verified by peer-to-peer (P2P) computer networks before it can be added to the chain.
 Once the data is recorded in a block, it cannot be altered without having to change every subsequent block.
 This system helps to secure the blockchain against fraudulent activity and addresses the problem of ‘double-spending’.

-A public blockchain, as implied by its name, is entirely open to anyone, with full rights to download the code, use their devices as a node, and add blocks to the blockchain — given they fulfil the requirements.
+private, and permissioned blockchains.
+A public blockchain is entirely open to anyone, with full rights to download the code, use their devices as a node, and add blocks to the blockchain — given they fulfil the requirements.

 Key Takeaway